-The Board believes that it is in the best interest of the Company for the independent directors to appoint an independent director to serve as the Independent Lead Director.
+The Board believes that it is in the best interests of the Company for the independent directors to appoint one of the independent directors to serve as the Independent Lead Director.
 It is expected that the Independent Lead Director will serve approximately 3-5 years in order to facilitate the rotation of the Independent Lead Director position while maintaining experienced leadership.
 In considering the appropriate tenure of an Independent Lead Director, the Board should evaluate all facts and circumstances and may extend such tenure in accordance with good governance practices, including (without limitation) to accommodate the transition of a new CEO or new directors or to provide continuity to further strategic objectives or address external factors affecting the Company.

 As part of his or her formal duties and responsibilities, the Independent Lead Director shall:

-- Preside at all meetings of the Board at which the Chairman is not present;
+- Preside at all meetings of the Board at which the Chair is not present;

 - Have the authority to call, and lead, Non-Management Director Sessions and Independent Director Sessions (each as defined herein);

-- Help facilitate communication among the Chairman, the CEO and the non-employee and independent directors, including serving as liaison between the Chairman and the Independent directors;
+- Help facilitate communication among the Chair, the CEO and the non-management and independent directors, including serving as liaison between the Chair and the independent directors;

 - Approve the types and forms of information sent to the Board;